Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).

 #### Create custom Report Variants
-The module with Android Gradle Plugin or Kotlin multiplatform with android target is divided into different **build variants** (flavor + build type), which may have different source sets and tests.
+The module with Android Gradle Plugin or Kotlin multiplatform with Android target is divided into different **build variants** (flavor + build type), which may have different source sets and tests.
 For each Gradle Build Variant, Kover creates its own **report variant** that have the same names.
 Such **report variant** includes only the classes declared in the corresponding **build variant**, and also runs only tests in this **build variant**.